kubernetes-sigs/kubebuilder/docs/book/src/multiversion-tutorial/deployment.md

 [0.9.0-alpha.0](https://github.com/jetstack/cert-manager/releases/tag/v0.9.0-alpha.0)
 release.

-Once all our ducks are in a row with certificates, we can run `make deploy` (as normal) to deploy all the bits (i.e. the controller-manager deployment) onto the cluster.
+Once all our ducks are in a row with certificates, we can run `make install deploy` (as normal) to deploy all the bits (CRD, controller-manager deployment) onto the cluster.

 ## Testing